chipsalliance/f4pga-examples/docs/personal-designs.rst

 .. tip::
     Many of the commands needed to build a project are run many times.
-You might consider adding a few aliases or even a few bash functions to your .bashrc file to save yourself some typing or repeated coppy/paste.
+You might consider adding a few aliases or even a few bash functions to your .bashrc file to save yourself some typing or repeated copy/paste.
-    For example, instead of using the somwhat cumbersome command used to upload the bitsream to arty or basys3 every time, you could just add the following lines to your bashrc file:
+    For example, instead of using the somewhat cumbersome command used to upload the bitstream to arty or basys3 every time, you could just add the following lines to your bashrc file:

     .. code-block:: bash
        :name: bash-functions